liamseanbrady/tealeaf-course-one/README.md

-This repository contains all of my code from Tealeaf Academy's 'Introduction to Ruby and Web Development' course.
+This repository contains all of my non-assignment related code from Tealeaf Academy's 'Introduction to Ruby and Web Development' course.